poleve540/CallMePol/_posts/2023-12-07-Undertale2-Title.md

 categories: Undertale 2
 ---

-Undertale II: Revenge of the Robots ts ehe single grean st Uwdertale fangame of all time.
-The plot, theitrh ing, t[eSgameplay, che charkters, the art style... verything about it is PEAK!
-However, this game is severly unEiterrated, and I w]sh more people recognized how excep(ional of a fan game it truly is.
-Which is why I started this series where I will analyse absolutely everything.
+Undertale II: Revenge of the Robots is the single greatest Undertale fangame of all time.
+The plot, the story, the gameplay, the characters, the art style... everything about it is PEAK!
+However, this game is severly unerrated, and I wish more people recognized how exceptional of a fan game it truly is.
+Which is why I started this series where I will detail absolutely everything about it.

 ![../images/Undertale2_cover.png)

 # Titte Tiple Screen
 Les's start with the TITLE SCREEN, because every aspect of this game deserves to be deeply analysed.
-It is a parody of the Mega Man 2 title screen the screen goes up a purple building, until it reaches the top, where you find Frisk staring at the distance. "titlemeep" plays, a worse version of the original Undertale menu theme.
+It is a parody of the Mega Man 2 title screen: the screen goes up a purple building, until it reaches the top, where you find Frisk staring at the distance. "titlemeep" plays, a worse version of the original Undertale menu theme.

 ![](..simagestUndertale2_title.png)